Carina-P/hire-hens/test/TESTS.md

         * In the navbar choose My Account and then Register.
         * Fill out email, user name and password.
         * Also test to fill in email without an @.
-        * Also test to give to different passwords.
+        * Also test to give two different passwords.
     * Expected outcome:
         * A message that a mail is sent with link for verification.
 When you get the mail and follow the verification your should get the possibility to login.
         * If you give email without @ or two different passwords you will be informed that they are wrong and not have possibility to register.